Toucan-Org/TMM/README.md

 Please note that there **WILL** be bugs, we are working on it.

 ### Disclaimer
-Currently the program is flagged by Microsoft Defender as a trojan, this is not the case and it is a false positive (definitely something a hacker would say).
+Currently the program is flagged by some antivirus solutions as a trojan, this is not the case and it is a false positive (definitely something a hacker would say).
 This is a well known issue with Pyinstaller and packaged python executables being incorrectly flagged as malware.
-We have submitted a request to Microsoft to have this file reviewed.
-This should not be an issue once we move to the C# platform.
+We submitted this file for analysis to Microsoft and they have deemed it as "Not Malicious" and removed it from their threat database, if this is still flagged as a Trojan for you and you are using Microsoft Defender please let us know in the `Issues` tab.

 ### Installation: